fynnbrem/mini-apps/README.md

 # 15-minute-apps
-Small Qt Apps inspired by https://github.com/pythonguis/15-minute-apps
+Small Apps for playing with Qt, Testing and Patterns.
+Inspired by by https://github.com/pythonguis/15-minute-apps

 ## Done: